The main content of this page starts here

 The status of "digital sequence information" ("DSI") on genetic resources under international law is controversial.
 Countries that have regulated access to their genetic resources fear that the free use of published sequence data can undermine benefit-sharing regulations.

-DSI discussions within the CBD
+Background on DSI discussions at the CBD

 Contact